nug31/mitragarage/DEPLOYMENT.md

 ### 1.2 Deploy to Railway
 1. Go to [Railway.app](https://railway.app)
-2. Connect your GitHub repository
+2. Connect your GitHub repository: https://github.com/nug31/mitragarage.git
 3. Select the `backend` folder as the root directory
 4. Railway will automatically detect it's a Node.js project
 5. Set environment variables in Railway dashboard: